SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy thought for a moment, trying to figure out how to help.

-*a royal chariot sounds fancy, and Rarity did comment on making a new dress, maybe I could help make it with Pinkie.*
+*A royal chariot sounds fancy, and Rarity did comment on making a new dress, maybe I could help make it with Pinkie.*

 "Maybe I can help you make a dress to give her for the date, a royal chariot is rather fancy, it would be fitting for you both to wear dresses," Fluttershy suggested.

-"That's a great idea Fluttershy," Pinkie said before making the next pancake.
+"That's a great idea, Fluttershy," Pinkie said before making the next pancake.

 "Pinkie, I know it's your date, but is it okay if the dress is from me and you?
 Rarity is helping me a lot and I wanted to do something nice for her," Fluttershy asked.